top of page

 EquuStyle: How do you believe your images help to shift perceptions and garner support for wild horses?

-My posts can include hard-hitting calls to action- or they can be sweet or humorous.
-I try to mix it up as much as possible, because different people respond to different things.
+My posts can include hard-hitting calls to action or be sweet or humorous.
+I try to mix it up as much as possible because different people respond to different things.

 EquuStyle: What are some of the biggest misconceptions about wild horses that you aim to dispel through your advocacy?

-Sandy Sharkey: Wild horses are sentient, intelligent, family oriented animals that have earned the right to exist peacefully on the landscape.
-Those who profit from usage of public lands have created a false narrative about wild horses being a strain on the ecosystem.
+Sandy Sharkey: Wild horses are sentient, intelligent, family-oriented animals that have earned the right to exist peacefully on the landscape.
+Those who profit from the usage of public lands have created a false narrative about wild horses being a strain on the ecosystem.
 Nothing could be further from the truth.

 EquuStyle: As a speaker, when addressing audiences, what are the key messages you strive to convey about wild horses?